Beam-Impact/beam-salesforce-cartridge/page-designer-components.md

 ## Shop the Look

-Shows [Product Tile](#Product-Tile) components that link to the Quick View of a set.
+Shows [Shop The Look](#Shop-The-Look) components that link to the Quick View of a product.

 ### Files
 ```